 Jane Foster View and buy Jane Foster designs for Clothkits here

 The first of our new family of Clothkits’ designers is Jane Foster, who prints bold Scandi-inspired nave birds and flowers.
 Based in Brighton, Jane is influenced by 50’s design and ceramics, and has a hearty collection of such wonderful things to inspire her.
 To read an article and interview on her style click through here to the Independant on Sunday interview here.
-And to peruse her own website click here.
 Her birdie dress is just GORGEOUS (so much loved that there was an urgency to make one for us grown ups!, and the funky chicken has been a real fave with mums who wore Clothkits themselves as children in the 70’s. seems to really strike a chord… To have a look at her own website click through the link here.
 We love you Jane!

 People Will Always Need Plates View & buy People will always need Plates designs for Clothkits here

 The wonderfully talented duo of Hannah and Robin create uber cool urban images with an urban flavour.
 Frequently using mid century architecture as a starting point, Hannah and Robin were originally designers for ceramic ware (hence the name).
 Their enormous appeal has meant that they have also designed for the likes of Conran and Habitat.
 And us too!
-The Trellick Tower Skirt is one of my favourites, and certainly makes a statement!
-To view their full range for us please click here.
-And to see a little more about the brand and what they get up to have a peek at their website here.
+To see a little more about the brand and what they get up to have a peek at their website here.